snozbot/fungus/Docs/command_ref/sprite_commands.md

 Property | Type | Description
  --- | --- | ---
 Target Sprites | System.Collections.Generic.List`1[UnityEngine.SpriteRenderer] | List of sprites to set the order in layer property on
-Order In Layer | Fungus.IntegerData | The order in layer value to set on the target sprites
+Order In Layer | Fungus.Variables.IntegerData | The order in layer value to set on the target sprites

 ## Show Sprite
 Makes a sprite visible / invisible by setting the color alpha.